NightSling/Badlion-3.0.0/README.md

 - run with gradle

 Ready, the client is applied.
-GG you finally skidded it.
+GG you finally compiled it.

 # Important
 Libs from mavencentral: